 - classic: predominantly atypical pleomorphic polygonal rhabdomyoblasts (PRMB) in sheets

-- round cell: clusters of PRMB throughout the tumour with a background of slightly atypical, medium-sized, round, blue RMB
+- round cell: clusters of PRMB throughout the tumor with a background of slightly atypical, medium-sized, round, blue RMB

 - spindle cell: scattered PRMB in a predominance of atypical spindled RMB arranged in a storiform growth pattern.